Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 * `params` (table)
 	* `damage` (number): The amount of damage to apply.
-	* `applyArmor` (boolean): If armor should mitigate the incoming damage.
+	* `applyArmor` (boolean): *Optional*.
+If armor should mitigate the incoming damage.
 If the player is the target, armor experience will be gained.
-	* `resistAttribute` (number): The resistance attribute that is applied to the damage.
+	* `resistAttribute` (number): *Optional*.
+The resistance attribute that is applied to the damage.
 It can reduce damage or exploit weakness.
 Uses values from tes3.effectAttributes.
-	* `applyDifficulty` (boolean): If the game difficulty modifier should be applied.
+	* `applyDifficulty` (boolean): *Optional*.
+If the game difficulty modifier should be applied.
 Must be used with the 'playerAttack' argument to apply the correct modifier.
-	* `playerAttack` (boolean): If the attack came from the player.
+	* `playerAttack` (boolean): *Optional*.
+If the attack came from the player.
 Used for difficulty calculation.
-	* `doNotChangeHealth` (boolean): If all armor effects except the health change should be applied.
+	* `doNotChangeHealth` (boolean): *Optional*.
+If all armor effects except the health change should be applied.
 These include hit sounds, armor condition damage, and player experience gain from being hit.

 **Returns**: